-• The organization charts and structures of the different addresses of the company were reviewed validating responsibilities, functions of each address and the replacement cadres plan was updated.
+• The organizational charts and structures of the several departments of the Company were reviewed, validating the responsibilities and functions of each department, and the succession planning chart was updated.

-• The performance evaluation of the Committee on Corporate Practices was carried out, according to the evaluation format designed for this purpose.
+• The performance evaluation of the Corporate Practices Committee was conducted, based on the assessment format designed for this purpose.